 - Cocaine metabolites

 These are the five classes of drugs tested upon.
-Some other drugs that are tested are Morphine, Heroin, Codeine, Phencyclidine, etc. Nowadays, the examiners are using ten or 12-panel drug testing for the CDL employees and new hires.
+Some other drugs that are tested are Morphine, 6-MAM, Codeine, Phencyclidine, etc. Nowadays, the examiners are using ten or 12-panel drug testing for the CDL employees and new hires.

 A commercial vehicle driver must get drug tested before beginning the pre-employment test and randomly each year of their employment.
 Moreover, if an emergency occurs, the DOT accident checklist determines if a driver must be drug tested again.
 Precisely, if an accident results in a fatality or medical treatment at the accident scene, the driver should get drug tested, regardless of whether the driver collects a citation.

 Although, in nearly every situation, if a driver gets a citation for any accident, that driver needs to undergo a drug test.
 The most common drug test attended by truck drivers is the 5-panel drug test.
 This consists of urine test checks for THC, Opiates, PCP, Cocaine, & Amphetamines.